Strong electronic winds blowing under liquid flows on carbon surfaces: Abstract

-The interface between a liquid and a solid is the location of plethora of intrincate mechanisms at the nanoscale, at the root of their specific emerging properties in natural processes or technological applications \cite{Gonella2021,Kavokine2021}.
-However, while the structural properties and chemistry of interfaces have been intensively explored, the effect of the solid-state electronic transport at the fluid interface has been broadly overlooked up to now.
-It has been reported that water flowing against carbon-based nanomaterials, such as carbon nanotubes \cite{Kral2001, Gosh2003, Cohen2003, Persson2004, Zhao2008, Rabinowitz2020} or graphene sheets \cite{Dhiman2011, Yin2012, Lee2013,Kuriya2020, Yin2014, Park2017}, does induce electronic currents, but the mechanism at stake remains controversial \cite{review2019, Dhiman2011, Yin2012}.
-Here, we unveil the molecular mechanisms underlying the hydro-electronic couplings by investigating the electronic conversion under flow at the nanoscale.
-We use a tuning fork-Atomic Force Microscope (AFM) to deposit and displace a micrometric droplet of both ionic and non-ionic liquids on a multilayer graphene sample, while recording the electrical current across the carbon flake.
-We report measurements of an oscillation-induced current which is several orders of magnitude larger than previously reported for water on carbon \cite{Yin2014}, and further boosted by the presence of surface wrinkles on the carbon layer.
-Our results point to a peculiar momentum transfer mechanism between fluid molecules and charge carriers in the carbon walls mediated by phonon excitations in the solid \cite{Kral2001, Lee2013}.
-Our findings pave the way for active control of fluid transfer at the nanoscale by harnessing the complex interplay between collective excitations in the solid and the molecules in the fluid.
+\NK{Solid-liquid interfaces display a wealth of emerging phenomena at nanometer scales, which are at the root of their technological applications.
+While the interfacial structure and chemistry have been intensively explored, the potential coupling between liquid flows and the solid's electronic degrees of freedom has been broadly overlooked up till now.
+Despite several reports of electronic currents induced by liquids flowing in various carbon nanostructures, the mechanisms at stake remain controversial.
+Here, we unveil the molecular mechanisms of interfacial liquid-electron coupling by investigating flow-induced current generation at the nanoscale.
+We use a tuning fork Atomic Force Microscope (AFM) to deposit and displace a micrometric liquid droplet on a multilayer graphene sample, and observe an electronic current induced by the droplet displacement.
+The measured current is several orders of magnitude larger than previously reported for water on carbon, and further boosted by the presence of surface wrinkles on the carbon surface.
+Our results point to a peculiar momentum transfer mechanism between the fluid molecules and graphene charge carriers, mediated mainly by the solid's phonon excitations.
+These findings open new avenues for active control of nanoscale liquid flows through the solid walls' electronic degrees of freedom. }